-Description Three bedroom semi detached house.
-Accommodation Ground floor: Entrance hallway, living/dining room and kitchen.
-Upper floor: Landing, three bedrooms and bathroom with WC.
-Gross internal floor area (m2) 71sq metres or thereby.
+Description Two storey detached house.
+Accommodation Ground floor : Entrance hall, living room/dining room, kitchen and toilet.
+Upper floor : Landing, three bedrooms and bathroom.
+Gross internal floor area (m2) 77m2 approximately (plus integral/attached single car garage 13m2 approximately).
 Neighbourhood and location Residential area of varying house types with local shopping, educational, social and transport facilities available within close proximity.
-Age Circa 1992 Weather Overcast with drizzle.
+Age 1989 approximately.
+Weather Dry and partly overcast and partly cloudy bright.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-N/a.
-Roofing including roof space Roofing including roof space N/a.
-Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+There is a brick built and pointed chimney head with lead flashings.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as
+Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.